 What is true for this extreme situation is also true for our everyday experiences of anger.
 Killing, hitting, attacking, judging, blaming other people – whether physically or verbally – are all only superficial expressions of what is going on inside us when we are angry.
 What’s more, these violent and reactive responses to stressful events involve abandoning our power to really change anything.
 The drama of violence and retribution is doomed to repeat itself and even to escalate until we stop and go deeper into our feelings.
 Whether we act out our anger or repress it, we simply create more stress and more karma, with others and with ourselves.

-Non-violent communication offers a third way, one which does not mean ignoring, stifling or swallowing your anger, ‘calming down’, ‘being gentle’, ‘behaving decently’ or ‘accepting’ the situation which has provoked us.
+Non-violent or needs-based communication offer a third way, one which does not mean ignoring, stifling or swallowing your anger, ‘calming down’, ‘being gentle’, ‘behaving decently’ or ‘accepting’ the situation which has provoked us.
 It means facing the challenge of becoming aware of what is actually at the root of our anger, fully and wholeheartedly.

 Finding the causes of anger